megvii-research/FSSD_OoD_Detection/README.md

 ## Contributing

-The usage and contribution to this repository is under Apache 2.0 licence.
+The usage and contribution to this repository is under MIT licence.